ragnarok179/Enhanced-PS5-DualSense-Haptics-Bridge/README.md

 Physics-driven DualSense haptics and adaptive triggers for **BeamNG.drive**, with direct **USB and Bluetooth** support on Windows.

 This bridge works with the separate **Enhanced PS5 DualSense Haptics** BeamNG mod.
-It receives local BeamNG telemetry and converts it into stereo haptics, adaptive-trigger states and controller feedback without requiring DSX.
+It receives local BeamNG telemetry and converts it into stereo haptics, adaptive-trigger states and controller feedback without requiring DSX or other app.

 ## Features